conductor-oss/conductor/docs/docs/how-tos/Workers/build-a-golang-task-worker.md

 This will create a Go project under $GOPATH/src and download any dependencies.

 ## Implementing a Task a Worker
-`task`package provies the types used to implement the worker.
+`task`package provides the types used to implement the worker.
 Here is a reference worker implementation:

 ```go
 package task